3urobeat/steam-comment-service-bot/docs/wiki/contributing.md

 Give your pull request a fitting title which describes your changes in a few words and put a more in depth explanation below in the description.
 Once you are satisfied, hit the "Create pull request" button below to submit.
 I'll take a look at it and perhaps suggest or make some minor changes in the following few days.

 &nbsp;

+## Translating
+You know an unsupported language and would like to contribute a translation?
+Cool!

+Create a new `.json` file in the `src/data/lang/` directory with the name of the language in English (e.g. "german" instead of "deutsch").
+Please also make sure the filename is lowercase, like the other ones.

+Open the file, copy the content of `english.json` into your file and start translating the value of every key (except the key `langname`, it must be the same as the filename).

+Some language strings contain variables which are replaced by the bot with corresponding values at runtime.
+These are marked with `${variablename}` and must occur like that in your translated string as well.

+Some strings also contain command syntax information which must not be translated, like for example in the key `updaterautoupdatedisabled` at the very end: "update true"
+These are sadly not 100% obvious but you should be able to recognize them fairly easily.

+When you are done, open a PR like explained above in [How to fork and open pull requests](#how-to-fork-and-open-pull-requests).

+Should you want to test your translation, please make sure to read [Starting the bot](#starting-the-bot) below.
+Your changes may otherwise get lost!
+Should you get an error while starting, make sure your syntax is correct.
+Common mistakes are for example missing quotation marks `"` or missing commas `,` at line ends.

+&nbsp;